 Anonymous alternatives to popular online services

 Many Internet users are becoming increasingly concerned about protecting their online privacy.
-As a result, online services which provide anonymity have become more popular in recent years.
-In this article, we'll discuss some alternatives to popular online services which offer a greater degree of anonymity when using the Internet.
+As a result, online services which provide anonymity have become popular in recent years.
+On this page, we discuss some alternatives to popular online services which offer a greater degree of anonymity when using the Internet.

 Many search engines, including Google, Bing, Yahoo!, Baidu, and Yandex.ru record your identity.
 They may not know your name, but they identify you by your geographical location, what you shop for, and what your interests are.